-Fresh vegetables combine with a super simple sweet and tangy vinegar based dressing for a fresh and fabulous coleslaw.
+Fresh vegetables combine with a super simple sweet and tangy vinegar based coleslaw dressing for a fresh and fabulous side dish.
+This old fashioned coleslaw recipe is the perfect salad for so many occasions.

-This recipe is adapted from my aunt’s sister-in-law, Linda.
-She makes giant batches of coleslaw for a local organization and it is a must have at their events.
+This classic coleslaw recipe is adapted from my aunt’s sister-in-law, Linda.
+She makes giant batches of it for a local organization and it is a must have at their fundraising events.

 So I finally decided to pair it down to a more reasonable size and make it anyway.
 We have been getting beautiful heads of cabbage and lovely sweet onions from our CSA that were begging to be made into slaw.